+2 Set Goals

+prevention • nealing • quality of file

-Set Goals prevention healing non-healing non-healable quality of life and symptom control
+non-healing and symptom

+non-healable control

 Goals of care need to revolve around the patient.
 Achieving goals will depend on the interplay of the patients' health status and lifestyle, the availability of resources and the knowledge and ability of care partners to provide optimal interventions.
 If these factors are not taken into consideration the goals of care may be unrealistic and unrealizable.
 The team should aim to set goals according to the SMART principle: Specific, Measurable, Attainable, Relevant and Timely.